 The Legacy Lives On:

-*Led by artistic director Janet Eilber, Martha Graham Dance Company continues to tour internationally.
-It performs Graham’s masterpieces as well as works by contemporary choreographers like Doug Varone, Lar Lubovitch and Richard Move, who is best known for his critically acclaimed impersonations of Graham.
+- Led by artistic director Janet Eilber, Martha Graham Dance Company continues to tour internationally.
+It performs Graham’s masterpieces as well as works by contemporary choreographers like Doug Varone, Lar Lubovitch and Richard Move, who is best known for their critically acclaimed impersonations of Graham.